 Some of the matters which are emphasized are: the principle of transparency and prompt disclosure, especially when officers and directors trade with company security.
-In such case, the company fully adheres to the requirement under Section 13 of the PSE Disclosures Rules which require the Company to “disclose to the Exchange the direct and indirect ownership of its directors and principal officers in its securities with two (2) trading days after any acquisition, disposal or change in the shareholdings of the Directors and Officers”, using SEC Forms 23-A and 23-B; and the manner by which the Company, its Directors and officers treat material information they may come by in the Company.
-Management has advised time and again that material information should be treated delicately so as to comply with the PSE and SEC Rules on Disclosure.
+In such case, the company fully adheres to the requirement under Section 13 of the PSE Disclosures Rules which require the company to “disclose to the Exchange the direct and indirect ownership of its directors and principal officers in its securities with two (2) trading days after any acquisition, disposal, or change in the shareholdings of the Directors and Officers,” using SEC Forms 23-A and 23-B; and the manner by which the company, its directors and officers treat material information they may come by in the company.
+The management has advised time and again that material information should be treated delicately so as to comply with the PSE and SEC Rules on Disclosure.

-The corporate fraud policy is established to facilitate the development of controls which will aid in the detection and prevention of fraud against the Company and promotion of consistent organizational behaviour by providing guidelines and assigning responsibility for the development of controls.
+The corporate fraud policy is established to facilitate the development of controls which will aid in the detection and prevention of fraud against the company and promotion of consistent organizational behavior by providing guidelines and assigning responsibility for the development of controls.
 The policy defines fraud and enumerates the instances wherein fraud is committed, and designates the office primarily responsible for investigating corporate fraud cases.
-It emphasizes that in the process of investigating corporate fraud cases, the Company shall, at all times, accord all individuals concerned with all the rights and privileges emanating from due process.
+It emphasizes that in the process of investigating corporate fraud cases, the company shall, at all times, accord all individuals concerned with all the rights and privileges emanating from due process.

 Whistleblower Policy (”Protected Disclosures Policy”).

-The EDC Whistleblower Policy’s main thrust is to ensure protection for the Whistleblower, and prohibits any and all forms of retaliatory action against him.
-The Policy likewise defines who could be whistleblowers, laying down the matters which are reportable thereunder, the procedures for whistleblowing, as well as the whistleblower’s rights and responsibilities under the said policy.
+The EDC Whistleblower Policy’s main thrust is to ensure protection for the whistleblower, and prohibits any and all forms of retaliatory action against them.
+The policy likewise defines who could be whistleblowers, laying down the matters which are reportable thereunder, the procedures for whistleblowing, as well as the whistleblower’s rights and responsibilities under the said policy.

 In furtherance of EDC’s good governance initiatives and in consonance with its internal Fraud Policy and the Code of Conduct and Discipline, the Company’s Internal Audit Department (IAD) has assigned hotlines to enable any officer, employee, or any person to report serious concerns of irregularities and wrongdoings.